On this page

 - How does Centrelink treat granny flat arrangements?

 - How does Centrelink value your interest?

 - What is the ‘reasonableness’ test?

 Mum can come and live with us.
 It’s what families do when someone needs help.
 What could go wrong?

 Plenty as it turns out.
-Although disaster may be mitigated by a formal agreement which lays everyone’s expectations on the table.
+To mitigate disaster, it’s worth considering a formal agreement which lays everyone’s expectations on the table.

 The appeal of ‘granny flat arrangements’

-Irrespective of the type of dwelling, these family care scenarios are commonly referred to as ‘granny flat arrangements’.
+Whether it involves everyone living under the same roof or purpose-built accomodation in the backyard, these family care scenarios are commonly referred to as ‘granny flat arrangements’.

 Types of granny flat arrangements